-Our radio station's primary source of revenue is from the sale of advertising for broadcast on our stations.
+Our radio stations' primary source of revenue is from the sale of advertising for broadcast on our stations.
 Depending on the format of a particular radio station, there are a predetermined number of advertisements available to be broadcast each hour.

 Most advertising contracts are short-term and generally run for a few weeks only.
 The majority of our revenue is generated from local advertising, which is sold primarily by each radio markets' sales staff.
-For the years ended December 31, 2020, 2019 and 2018, approximately 84%, 88% and 87%, respectively, of our radio station's gross revenue was from local advertising.
+For the years ended December 31, 2021, 2020 and 2019, approximately 89%, 84% and 88%, respectively, of our radio stations' gross revenue was from local advertising.
 To generate national advertising sales, we engage independent advertising sales representative firms that specialize in national sales for each of our broadcast markets.

 Our revenue varies throughout the year.
 Advertising expenditures, our primary source of revenue, generally have been lowest during the winter months, which include the first quarter of each year.
-Political revenue significantly increased in 2020 and 2018 due to the decreased number of national, state, and local elections in most of our markets as compared to 2019.
-We expect political revenue in 2021 to decline over 2020 levels as a result of very few elections in 2021.
+Political revenue was significantly lower in 2021 and 2019 due to the decreased number of national, state, and local elections in most of our markets as compared to 2020.
+Our gross political revenue for the years ended December 31, 2021, 2020 and 2019 was \$1,780,000, \$6,890,000 and \$885,000, respectively.
+We expect political revenue in 2022 to increase over 2021 levels as a result of more elections in 2022 at the local, state and national levels.